Frequently Asked Questions

 There are many breeds of chickens, each with different characteristics.
 For beginners, breeds like Rhode Island Reds, Orpingtons, and Sussex are good choices because they’re hardy, friendly, and reliable egg layers.

 Chickens need space to roam and scratch.
 For a small flock (3-6 chickens), a chicken run of at least 8-10 square feet per chicken is recommended.
 They also need a coop for sleeping, with around 2-3 square feet per chicken.
-More space is always better to reduce stress and prevent aggression.

 A chicken coop should be well-ventilated, predator-proof, and have enough space for your chickens to roost and lay eggs.
 It should include nesting boxes (one for every 3-4 hens) and perches for them to sleep on.
 The floor can be dirt, wood, or even straw, but make sure it's easy to clean.